3 Powerful Ways to Extend Your WiFi Range

 A WiFi extender or booster takes the original signal and repeats it to extend its reach.
 WiFi extenders are also available without any ingress protection for use indoors.
 Such WiFi extenders are usually considerably less expensive than their outdoor counterparts, and they’re just as easy to install.

 They come in a variety of styles including extenders that simply plug into a nearby electrical wall outlet and can solve the problems of an inadequate WiFi range.
 Regardless of which type you select, make sure to use NetSpot to determine the optimal placement for your WiFi extender so that it extends your WiFi range as much as possible.
+Remember that each extender “hop” usually cuts real throughput and adds latency, so this is more of a quick fix for one dead zone than an ideal long-term network design.

 Upgrade Your Router